 Backpacking Trip into Yukon's Kluane National Park Reserve (Part 2)

-In my previous article I showed you the pictures from our first day in the backcountry of Kluane National Park Reserve.
+In my previous article, I showed you the pictures from our first day in the backcountry of Kluane National Park Reserve.
 Today, I'm continuing my story, and you'll see the mighty glacier as well as a real grizzly bear which we met on the trail.

-A first day of any backpacking trip is always the most difficult.
+The first day of any backpacking trip is always the most difficult.
 Part of it is because you have to carry all the food you brought.
 As days go by, the amount of food lessens, so is the weight of your backpack.
 But I think the biggest challenge is for your body to adapt to hiking with a heavy load, that's why the first day is the most tiring one.
-If you have a choice, I would recommend to avoid a long hike on the first day for this particular reason.
+If you have a choice, I would recommend avoiding a long hike on the first day for this particular reason.
 We didn't have much choice but to hike 23 km / 14 miles, because the only backcountry camping was at the end of Slim's River West trail.

 Despite its remoteness, backcountry camping in Kluane National Park Reserve was a very pleasant experience.
 We camped at a designated campsite with a fire pit put up from stones, benches and even firewood cut and left by the park's staff.
 Not far from our campsite was a really nice toilet, so you don't have to sacrifice your comfort much if you camp in the backcountry.

-We started our hike to the plato on Observation Mountain at 9 am.
+We started our hike to the Plato on Observation Mountain at 9 am.
 Because we camped at the same place for two nights, we didn't have to carry the heavy load in our backpacks on our second day.
 So we only took essentials like snacks, extra clothing and water.
 The return hike to see the Kaskawulsh Glacier from the top was 18 km / 11 miles.
-The elevation gain (and then loss on a way back) was about 850 m / 2790 ft, so it's pretty demanding hike after all.
+The elevation gain (and then loss on the way back) was about 850 m / 2790 ft, so it's a pretty demanding hike after all.

 Beautiful northern flora.

 First 5 km / 3 miles we followed the Canada Creek, and then the Columbia Creek.
-There is no trail maintained by Parks Canada any more (Parks Canada calls it 'a route'), so you have to be skilled enough to find a way up and down yourself.
+There is no trail maintained by Parks Canada anymore (Parks Canada calls it 'a route'), so you have to be skilled enough to find a way up and down yourself.
 But because many people hike this route, it's relatively easy to follow a clearly marked path for most of its length.
-As the route goes up the hill at the Columbia Creek, that's your last chance to fill up your water bottle.
+As the route goes up the hill at Columbia Creek, that's your last chance to fill up your water bottle.

 You get rewarded with stunning views for your bravery.

-Hiking along the steep ridge can be nerve-itching, especially when you realize that no one is going to rescue you for at least a few days if you fall down or get injured.
+Hiking along the steep ridge can be nerve-wracking, especially when you realize that no one is going to rescue you for at least a few days if you fall down or get injured.
 What worked for me - I wasn't looking down.

 Can you spot white dots on the mountain wall?

 Plato is basically an alpine tundra with no bushes and trees.
 Well, I saw only two bushes to be precise.
-We used them for the navigation as they can be seen for miles.
+We used them for navigation as they can be seen for miles.

 A little spring with blooming algae.
 Not a good idea to drink from it.